bitwarden/help/_articles/miscellaneous/auto-fill-browser.md

 ## Auto-fill on page load

-bitwarden includes an experimental feature to auto-fill logins immediately after a webpage containing a login form loads in your browser.
+Bitwarden includes an experimental feature to auto-fill logins immediately after a webpage containing a login form loads in your browser.
 This feature requires you to opt-in to use it.
 You can enable "Auto-fill On Page Load" under **Settings** &rarr; **Options**.

 In the case of multiple logins matching the current website, the last used login will be used for the auto-fill operation.
 If the wrong login is auto-filled, you can auto-fill again using the popup window and reset the last used login.